From Messy to Migratable: Streamlining Collections Data with Excel

 Submit Questions Ahead of Time!

 In order to efficiently answer your questions during the webinar, I'm gathering your questions ahead of time.
 This session will be pre-recorded in order to deliver the maximum amount of information in an effective manner.
-It will premiere on October 5, 2023.
-Submit questions to: [email protected].
+It will premiere on April 9, 2026.
+Submit your questions to: hello@relicura.com.

 Session Abstract